 Immigration – UK Government assessment

-- The UK Government’s so-called ‘hostile environment’ policy agenda – a series of policies intended to make it progressively harder for irregular migrants to live, work and access services in the UK – has come under widespread criticism for its detrimental impact on human rights, and it is now referred to as the ‘compliant environment’.
+- The ‘hostile environment’ or ‘compliant environment’ policy agenda – intended to make it harder for migrants with irregular status to live, work and access services in the UK – is ongoing, and has received widespread criticism for its negative impact on human rights.

-- The Windrush Lessons Learned Review revealed numerous cases of poor treatment of individuals who were lawfully in the UK, including people who lost their jobs and homes, and some who faced detention and deportation – overall it found ‘ignorance and institutional thoughtlessness’ on the issue of race.
+- The Windrush Lessons Learned Review highlighted that individuals lawfully in the UK lost their jobs and homes, and some faced detention and deportation.
+The Home Office accepted these findings and outlined action in response.

-- Our research indicates that NHS healthcare charging in England, and data sharing for the purposes of immigration enforcement, deters migrants from accessing healthcare, and we have raised similar concerns around data sharing deterring domestic abuse survivors with insecure immigration status from seeking protection and support.
+- Our research indicates that NHS healthcare charging in England and data sharing for immigration enforcement deter migrants from accessing healthcare.

-- While the number of children detained has decreased in recent years, 41 children entered detention in the year ending June 2020, counter to the UK Government’s stated policy.
+- Though the number of children detained has decreased in recent years, 28 children entered detention in the year ending March 2021.

 Read more about the UK Government’s actions on immigration.